enzomanuelmangano/eslint-plugin-refined/README.md

 - **border-radius-with-curve**: Enforces using `borderCurve: 'continuous'` when borderRadius properties are used
 - **prefer-hairline-width**: Suggests using `StyleSheet.hairlineWidth` for border widths less than a threshold (configurable)
 - **prefer-box-shadow**: Suggests using `boxShadow` instead of individual shadow properties

-### Opt-in Rules (must be explicitly enabled)
+- **require-hitslop-small-touchables**: Requires hitSlop on small touchable elements for better accessibility
 - **spring-config-consistency**: Enforces consistent spring physics parameters in `withSpring` calls
 - **avoid-touchable-opacity**: Discourages usage of `TouchableOpacity` component
-- **require-hitslop-small-touchables**: Requires hitSlop on small touchable elements for better accessibility

 ## Installation